platformsh/platformsh-docs/src/languages/lisp.md

       (s-base64:decode-base64-bytes in)))))
 ```

-If you were to define a Postgresql service and would have in you `.platform.app.yaml`
+If you were to define a PostgreSQL service and would have in you `.platform.app.yaml`:

 ```yaml
 relationships:
   pg: postgresql:postgresql
 ```

-The following would be an example of accessing a postgresql instance, first add to your `.asd` file:
+The following would be an example of accessing a PostgreSQL instance, first add to your `.asd` file:

 ```lisp
 :depends-on (:postmodern)
 ````

-Then in your program you could access the postgresql instance as such:
+Then in your program you could access the PostgreSQL instance as follows:

 ```lisp
 (defvar *pg-spec* nil)